theRealSheng/phone-server/README.md

 ### how to run

-1. yarn install or npm install
+1. yarn/npm install
-2. yarn start
+2. yarn/npm start